 Also, during your free time, make sure to visit the Puente Nuevo, a bridge that spans the El Tajo gorge, and try to fit in as many activities I listed above as possible.
 It’s definitely possible as Ronda is walkable and it’s easy to get around.

-Apart from that, I recommend wearing comfortable shoes and avoid sandals.
-Yes, Spain is hot, especially in the summer, but you’ll be walking a lot and you don’t want to get your feet hurt in any way!
+Apart from that, I recommend wearing comfortable shoes and avoiding sandals.
+Yes, Spain is hot, especially in the summer, but you’ll be walking a lot on this walking tour around all the white villages, and you don’t want to get your feet hurt in any way!

 Is Ronda Worth Visiting?

-There are also several interesting historical sites to explore, including an old bridge and the Arab baths.
-The food in Ronda is excellent, and the people are very friendly.
+There are also several interesting historical sites to explore on a Ronda day trip, including the old bridge and the Arab baths.
+The local food in Ronda is excellent, and the people are very friendly.
 What else do you need on a day tour from Seville?

 Should I Take a Day Trip from Seville to Ronda?